THE UNIVERSITY of EDINBURGH

 On completion of this course, the student will be able to:

-5. Autonomy, Accountability and Working with Others: The course continues to develop confidence in language learning, understanding and responding to others in appropriate situations.
-Students continue to work individually as well as in pairs or small groups.
-The ability to work independently is encouraged and developed.
+5. LO5 (not directly assessed): Develop confidence in language learning, understanding and responding to others in appropriate situations; ability to work autonomously, individually as well as in pairs or small groups; intercultural awareness skills.

 Reading List